21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Do you need special paper for finger painting?

-You can make any type of paper work for finger painting, depending on what final result you’re looking to achieve.
-That being said, heavier papers, like freezer paper, cardstock, or durable construction paper, are less likely to tear from wet paint.
-You can also use watercolor paper, which is also sturdier than normal printer paper.
+If you want to keep the end result, heavier papers, like freezer paper, cardstock, or durable construction paper will be better as they’re less likely to tear from wet paint.
+You can also use watercolor paper, which is sturdier than normal printer paper.

 For larger finger painting projects, try kraft paper that comes in big rolls: